VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 The only reason to make films is to tell stories.

 That’s it.
 Ain’t nothing else you’re trying to do here.
 Yes, you want to tell the stories visually (because that’s movie magic!), but at the end of the day, it’s the story that matters more than the visuals.
-Story is everything.
+The story is everything.
 EVERYTHING.

 Get started by reading the following essential books on storytelling/screenwriting: